Case Study

 NISHIMATSU CONSTRUCTION and B-EN-G teamed up to build a data utilization platform project in October 2019, and after about four months of requirements definition, design and development began in February 2020.
 Trials began in August of the same year, and production began in November.

-• Centralize master data by leveraging Informatica MDM name aggregation functionality
+• Centralized master data by leveraging Informatica MDM name aggregation functionality

 • Internal motivation for data utilization has greatly improved, increasing momentum for promoting DX

-In addition, the current three types of master data are not sufficient for the data to be integrated into the data utilization platform, and there is a desire to be able to use data stored in many internal business systems.
-It's increasing.
-Furthermore, in order to conduct full-scale marketing analysis, it is necessary to utilize not only internal data but also various external data.
+In addition, the data itself to be integrated into the data utilization platform is not sufficient with the current three types of master data, but there is a growing demand to be able to use data stored in many business systems within the company.
+Moreover, in order to conduct full-scale marketing analysis, it is necessary to utilize not only internal data but also a variety of external data.

 We look forward to various proposals from B-EN-G to promote NISHIMATSU CONSTRUCTION's DX in the future.

-*Organization names, positions, numerical data, etc. in the article are as of the time of the interview.
-It may have changed by the time you view it. note that.
+*Please note that organization names, positions, numerical data, etc. in the article are based on the time of the interview and may have changed by current viewing.